AdrianZhao/Dark-Mode-Tutorial/README.md

 ### Design Considertions

 People always said implementing dark mode is easier than designing one.
 It is very important that you will take care of colors, shadows, dimmings of the iamge, balance of contrast and color palettes.
 But this is a small tutorial, we will make a simple one.
+I belive you already familiar with HTML and CSS, so I won't teach a lot about HTML or CSS.
+Just very basic stuff.

 ### Simple Dark Mode Example in HTML

+What you have to do is creating a simple page with a simple button.
+Don't forget to put the button and any paragraph in the container.

 ```html
 <!DOCTYPE html>